DawOp/Black-Scholes-Equation/README.md

 &nbsp;
 &nbsp;

-Here below there is a 3D plot that presents an example solution of the Black-Scholes equation:
+Here there is a 3D plot that presents an example solution of the Black-Scholes equation:

 ![](https://github.com/DawOp/Black-Scholes-Equation/blob/main/solution-plot.png)